AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/admin-login-not-working-allowed-session-max-size-exceed.md

 ---
 title: '[!DNL Admin] login not working - allowed session max size exceeded'
-description: This article provides a fix for when you try to log in to your Admin panel and the form refreshes and you are unable to log in.
+description: This article provides a fix for when you try to log in to your [!DNL Admin] panel and the form refreshes and you are unable to log in.
 ---

 # [!DNL Admin] login not working - allowed session max size exceeded

-This article provides a fix for when you try to log in to your Commerce Admin panel but the form just refreshes and you are unable to log in.
-This is because the Admin Session Size has been exceeded.
+This article provides a fix for when you try to log in to your [!DNL Admin] panel but the form just refreshes and you are unable to log in.
+This is because the [!DNL Admin] Session Size has been exceeded.

 ## Affected versions